 - Select AMD/NVIDIA and press on Clean and restart.

 Next, go to AMD or NVIDIA’s web page, type your graphics card model, and download the recommended drivers.
 Please don’t install the latest or beta drivers because they can be problematic.

 3. The chipset drivers are outdated

 The chipset on your motherboard is a set of chips that allow communication between your motherboard and your CPU.

-If you never installed or updated the chipset drivers on your PC, you can run into low GPU usage.
+You can run into low GPU usage if you never installed or updated the chipset drivers on your PC.

-If you don’t know what motherboard model you have, check it by going to Start > typing System Information.
+If you don’t know your motherboard model, click Start > typing System Information.
 Remember the model next to Baseboard Product.

 Type in your motherboard chipset model (e.g., X570).
 Download and install the drivers.

 A registry entry/key can stay on your computer even after deleting a program.
 Registry keys store important configurations that control how your computer behaves.

 If a registry entry is missing, corrupted, or didn’t get deleted correctly, it can cause hardware issues.